microsoft/JMeter-AKS-LoadTest/README.md

 Currently we have also implemented an automated pipeline for running the performance test using Apache JMeter and AKS, which is also extended to simulate parallel load from multiple regions to reproduce a production scenario.

-# Prerequisite for onboarding to the automated pipeline:
+## Prerequisite for onboarding to the automated pipeline:

-## Setup Prerequisites before load test infra setup:

 Prerequisite script creates Service Connection, App Id, Service Principal and KeyVault.
 KeyVault has certificate and client secret.
 Steps to execute Prerequisite script: